Kubementat/virt-runner/docs/lessons-learned/001-vol-upload-implicit-resize.md

    Capacity:  3758096384   (= 3.50 GiB, not 10 GiB)
    ```

-   The *host-side* volume is already wrong, so the bug is in `vm-create`, not
+   The *host-side* volume is already wrong, so the bug is in `virt-runner create`, not
    in the guest.

 2. **Volume inspection** — `virsh vol-info test-1_vda.qcow2 vm-pool`: